own the global mixing platform.

 Bottom line:

-Vortex Geometry is the future architecture and catagory defining platform standard.
+Vortex geometry is the future architecture of mixing.

-- patented, proven, and ready for strategic licensing or acquisition.
+patented, proven, and ready for strategic alignment to create a moat around your brand.

 Lead the industry